Get protected and rewarded at the same time, by designating these credit cards to your recurring insurance premium payments.

 Yes, it’s possible to play the miles game and inch closer to your dream holiday by paying insurance premiums.
 That’s provided you do it with the Maybank Horizon Visa Signature Card.

-Every dollar of local spend (including insurance premium payments) nets you a stellar 3.2 air miles, or 8X TREATS Points that you could use to redeem for a host of privileges.
+Every dollar of local spend (including insurance premium payments) nets you up to a stellar 3.2 air miles, or 8X TREATS Points that you could use to redeem for a host of privileges.
 But this earn rate would only apply for certain categories, such as dining, petrol, Grab or taxi rides and Agoda hotel bookings.
 For foreign currency transactions and flight bookings, you’d be earning 2 miles, or 5X TREATS Points per dollar.

 Read these next: